Lego Star Wars: The Complete Saga

 Episode Unlock Requirements

 Choose how Episodes are unlocked.
-Note: An Episode door in the Cantina will only unlock when a Chapter within that Episode has been unlocked.
+Note: If an Episode is unlocked, but no Chapters within that Episode are unlocked, the Episode's door in the Cantina will remain locked until one of the Chapters is unlocked.
+Note: If an Episode's door unlocks while you are in the same room of the Cantina as the Episode doors, the light above the Episode door that unlocked will remain red until the room is reloaded, but the door will open normally.
 The Episode of your starting Chapter will always be unlocked from the start. - Open: All Episodes will be unlocked from the start. - Episode Item: Each Episode will unlock after receiving an unlock item for that Episode, e.g. "Episode 5 Unlock".

 25